-Peru's president asks cabinet to take anti-corruption pledge | Politics
+Peru's president asks Cabinet to take anti-corruption pledge | Politics

 - Country:

-Peru's newest president, Dina Boluarte, swore in a new Cabinet on Saturday just three days after becoming the country's first female head of state, and asked each minister to pledge not to be corrupt while in office.
+Peru's newest president, Dina Boluarte, swore in her Cabinet on Saturday just three days after becoming the country's first female head of state and asked each minister to pledge not to be corrupt while in office.

-Boluarte on Saturday asked each of the eight men and eight women to swear or promise to perform their duties “loyally and faithfully without committing acts of corruption.”
+She asked each of the nine men and eight women to swear or promise to perform their duties "loyally and faithfully without committing acts of corruption."
+All Cabinet members knelt before her and wore red-and-white sashes tied around their waists.
+A large crucifix was placed in front of most Cabinet members when they responded to Boluarte's question.
 Fluent in Spanish and Quechua, Boluarte was elected as vice president on the presidential ticket that brought the center-left Castillo to power last year.
 She was minister of development and social inclusion during the 17-month administration of Castillo, a rural schoolteacher with no previous political experience.

-Boluarte, 60, replaced Castillo after he stunned the country by ordering the dissolution of Congress, which in turn dismissed him for “permanent moral incapacity.”
+Boluarte, 60, replaced Castillo after he stunned the country by ordering the dissolution of Congress, which in turn dismissed him for "permanent moral incapacity."
 He was arrested on charges of rebellion.
 His failed move against the opposition-led Congress came hours before lawmakers were set to start a third impeachment attempt against him.
+She addressed the nation after Saturday's ceremony and promised Peruvians a government open to dialogue.
+She said her team will work for the country's economic reactivation and social justice and walk "the path of progress."
+"I want to assure you that I have worked hard to form a ministerial Cabinet for unity and democratic consolidation (and) that is at the level of what the country requires," Boluarte said. "...
+The national unity government will be for all Peruvians."
 Castillo cycled through more than 70 Cabinet members during his administration.
 Some of them have been accused of wrongdoing.

 The power struggle in the country has continued as the Andes and its thousands of small farms struggle to survive the worst drought in a half-century.
 Without rain, farmers can't plant potatoes, and the dying grass can no longer sustain herds of sheep, alpacas, vicuñas and llamas.
 The government also confirmed that in the past week, Peru has seen a fifth wave of COVID-19 infections.
 The country has recorded about 4.3 million infections and 217,000 deaths since the pandemic began.